EverML/backend-test/readme.md

 This is my version of the event board application.

-I've tried to use as many techniques as i can not only on the back-end, but in the front-end also.
+I've tried to use as many techniques as i can, while keeping the code as simple as possible.